akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate-Manual.md

 A simple mannual to help you start working with your [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).

+# Useful links

+To learn about what the device can do for you, I'd suggest starting somewhere near [Sparkfun's article](https://learn.sparkfun.com/tutorials/bus-pirate-v36a-hookup-guide/all) or the [Bus Pirate 102 mannual](http://dangerousprototypes.com/docs/Bus_Pirate_102_tutorial)

 # Flashing the firmware

 After connecting the Bus Pirate, and cloning the [Bus Pirate repository](https://github.com/BusPirate/Bus_Pirate), simply navigate to the folder `package`.
 You should know about the version of the Bus Pirate you own and navigate to the corresponding folder